 How to use this tool

-1. Pick your state.
-Select California, Florida, Georgia, New York, or Texas.
+- Pick your state.
+Select any of 10 covered states: Arizona, California, Florida, Georgia, Illinois, Nevada, New York, Pennsylvania, Texas, or Washington.
 Licensing rules differ between states, so results change based on where you plan to work.

 If you already hold a license, switch to the “I already have a license” tab to see exactly what your current license allows.